-Considering the kind of misconceptions we observed about the affordances of the WildChat chatbot, it seems that many user confusions could be avoided with clearer communication about some commonly-available features.
-Importantly, this must be distinct from the model card for the models on the backend---the OpenAI API supporting the WildChat conversations could optionally use features like web search or what OpenAI calls "tools", but these may or may not be configured in the context of a given chatbot.
-If there are certain features that are reasonably common, like web search or code execution, then a set of icons or a standardized "specs sheet" clearly indicating them might be present somewhere on the chatbot interface.
-Importantly, it may not be enough to indicate \textit{when a feature is present}---if users tend to over-estimate the capabilities of chatbots \cite{Prather2023ItsProgrammers,Kazemitabaar2024CodeAid:Needs,KoTheEngineering,Goddard2012AutomationMitigators}, it may be more important to signal the \textit{absence} of commonly assumed features.
+Considering the misconceptions we observed about the WildChat chatbot's affordances, many user confusions could be avoided with clearer communication about commonly-available features.
+Importantly, this must be distinct from the model card for the backend models—the OpenAI API supporting WildChat conversations could optionally use features like web search or "tools", but these may or may not be configured in a given chatbot.
+If certain features are reasonably common, like web search or code execution, a set of icons or a standardized "specs sheet" might clearly indicate them on the chatbot interface.
+Importantly, it may not be enough to indicate \textit{when a feature is present}—if users tend to over-estimate chatbot capabilities \cite{Prather2023ItsProgrammers, Kazemitabaar2024CodeAid:Needs, KoTheEngineering, Goddard2012AutomationMitigators}, it may be more important to signal the \textit{absence} of commonly assumed features.

-Users may attempt to gain this information by attempting to run "system commands" through prompts, like asking models "What version of GPT are you?" (our observation that users may instruct a chatbot to "clear the chat" may be another example of a user inferring certain system commands exist).
-However, these kinds of prompts are unreliable\footnote{Interestingly, the WildChat creators note that GPT-4 "self-identifies" differently depending on how it is accessed.
-Their FAQ states, "During most of our data collection period, GPT-4 was trained with information available up to September 2021, preceding its release.
-Consequently, the chatbot might self-identify as GPT-3 due to the training data cut-off.
-However, a notable observation is that when interacting through the ChatGPT web interface, GPT-4 accurately recognizes and states its version.
-This accuracy could be attributed to a system prompt or a hidden context underlying the web interface." }, and models may "self-report" fabricated information \cite{Chowdhury2025InvestigatingAI}.
-As such, this information must be clearly communicated through a medium besides LLM-mediated chat interactions.
+Users may attempt to gain this information by running "system commands" through prompts, like asking "What version of GPT are you?" (our observation that users instruct chatbots to "clear the chat" may be another example of inferring certain system commands exist).
+However, these prompts may not reliably work, as models may "self-report" fabricated information \cite{Chowdhury2025InvestigatingAI}.
+We put forward that this information should be clearly communicated through a medium besides LLM-mediated chat interactions.